 You’re missed.
 Very much.
 And you always will be.
 We love you.
 Very much.

 By the way.
 Eddie bought your truck from Bobby Hendrickson.
-Prior to that, I didn’t know where it had gone to after Daddy died.
+Prior to how to order viagra that, I didn’t know where it had gone to after Daddy died.
 I just knew that Billie had gotten rid of Daddy’s cars.
-And the things of his she hadn’t gotten rid of she had destroyed.
+And the things of we recommend his she hadn’t gotten rid of she had destroyed.
 Your truck is a mess.
 Eddie is determined to restore it.
 I can’t wait to see what he’s able to do with it.
 Sandhi told me last year that Eddie has trouble remembering you.
 He was only seven when you died, so I suppose that’s reasonable.
 It’s just a little heartbreaking.